CLARIAH/clariah-plus/README.md

 # CLARIAH Interest Group on Annotation Infrastructure

+Development in the [CLARIAH](https://clariah.nl) project is coordinated through themed [Interest Groups](https://github.com/CLARIAH/IG).
 This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Annotation Infrastructure.
 Other [CLARIAH Interest Groups](#other-interets-groups) are listed below.

 ## Introduction